TimofonicJunkRoom/withLinux/README.md

 ## With Linux - Quite Messy Collection of Personal Notes

 > KISS: Keep It Simple, Stupid

-Linux tricks, hints, hacks and many others based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
-This project is a personal knowledge base, and some of the hints and hacks there are just recored by keywords.
+This personal notes collection contains not only hints, tricks and hacks about Linux.
+However many files may be not useful to you.

-Lookup keywords within it with the perl utility `ack`.
-Or use the script `search` to search for some tips as long as created an xapian database.
+To search among these notes, lookup keywords within this repo with the perl utility `ack`.
+Or search some keywords with the script `search` as long as you have created an xapian database with `./maintain xdb`.

+The following listing is automatically generated.
 # Top

 * [Search Keyword In Xapian Databse](search)